How to Install and Use Docker on Ubuntu 18.04

 docker [subcommand] --help

-A Docker image is made up of a series of filesystem layers representing instructions in the image’s Dockerfile that make up an executable software application.
-An image is an immutable binary file including the application and all other dependences such as libraries, binaries and instructions necessary for running the application.
+A Docker image is made up of a series of filesystem layers representing instructions in the image’s Dockerfile that makes up an executable software application.
+An image is an immutable binary file including the application and all other dependencies such as libraries, binaries, and instructions necessary for running the application.

 You can think of a Docker image as a snapshot of a Docker container.

 Most Docker images are available on Docker Hub.
 The Docker Hub is cloud-based registry service which among other functionalities is used for keeping the Docker images either in a public or private repository.

 Search Docker Image

 To search for an image from Docker Hub registry just use the